STATE COURT ROBES:

 * White shoes should be worn with robes at all times.

-* The wearing of stockings is optional - if stockings are worn they are to be white or light colored.
+* The wearing of stockings is optional - if stockings are worn they are to be tan or light colored.
 [NO white or dark colors.]

 * Small earrings [no larger than the ear lobe], rings and watches are allowed when wearing the robe.

 * Necklaces and collars should not show when the robe is zipped up.

 * Robe should be cleaned and pressed before each wearing.

 * Robes are not worn outside, unless you are in procession.